yliyanage/Accident-Detection/pages/feat_select.md

 ![labels](../images/labels.png)

-Hereafter, we call this variable as ''accident variable''.
+Hereafter, we call this variable as the ''accident variable''.

-Then, we compute mutual information between each feature and accident variable.
+Then, we compute mutual information between each feature and the accident variable.

 ### Time Domain Features